MDS-Unofficial/MidnightStreamer/Players/README.txt

-MDS integrates the XC Player API and is therefore compatible with all XC players.
+MDS integrates the XC Player API and is therefore compatible with ALL XC players.

 Below is the list of MDS Native players.